 Additional laboratory findings may include an increase in BUN, a modest increase in serum glucose, and, if serum K is low, a depression in the level of serum Ca.

 Severely dehydrated infants must have their circulating blood volume restored first, usually with 0.9% saline in aliquots of 20 mL/kg IV.
-Treatment is then with 5% D/W/0.3% to 0.45% saline solution IV in volumes equal to the calculated fluid deficit (see Dehydration and Fluid Therapy in Children: Treatment), given over 2 to 3 days to avoid a rapid fall in serum osmolality, which would cause rapid movement of water into cells and potentially lead to cerebral edema.
+Treatment is then with 5% D/W/0.3% to 0.45% saline solution IV in volumes equal to the calculated fluid deficit (see Treatment), given over 2 to 3 days to avoid a rapid fall in serum osmolality, which would cause rapid movement of water into cells and potentially lead to cerebral edema.
 Maintenance fluids should be provided concurrently.
 The goal of treatment is to decrease serum Na by about 10 mEq/L/day.
 Body weight, serum electrolytes, and urine volume and specific gravity must be monitored regularly so that fluid therapy can be adjusted appropriately.
 Once adequate urine output is shown, K is added to provide maintenance requirements or replace urinary losses.

 Extreme hypernatremia (Na > 200 mEq/L) caused by salt poisoning should be treated with peritoneal dialysis, especially if poisoning causes a rapid rise in serum Na.